manki11/ExerciserReact/src/media/defaultExerciseThumbnail/images/README.md

 ## Guidelines
-This file contains images used in default exercises.
+This folder contains images used in default exercises.
 The supported formats are - png, jpeg, jpg.